kofiadom/Handii-App/README.md

 > [!TIP]
 > Make sure you have Android Studio installed with the Android SDK and emulator properly configured.
 The emulator needs to be fully booted (showing the Android home screen) before running the Expo command.

-## Token generation
+## Production Deployment

-In a production environment, you will be responsible for developing a solution to [generate tokens for your users](https://docs.livekit.io/home/server/generating-tokens/) which is integrated with your authentication solution.
-You should disable your sandbox token server and modify `hooks/useConnectionDetails.ts` to use your own token server.
+In a production environment, you will need to:

+1. **Token Generation**: Implement a secure solution to [generate tokens for your users](https://docs.livekit.io/home/server/generating-tokens/) integrated with your authentication system.

+2. **Environment Configuration**:
+   - Disable sandbox token server
+   - Update `hooks/useConnectionDetails.ts` to use your production token server
+   - Configure proper environment variables for production

+3. **Android Release**:
+   - Generate a release keystore (do not commit to version control)
+   - Update `android/app/build.gradle` with release signing configuration
+   - Build signed APK/AAB for Google Play Store

+## Package Information

+- **Package Name**: `io.livekit.voiceassistantreactnative`
+- **Version**: 1.0.0

 ## Contributing

-This template is open source and we welcome contributions!
-Please open a PR or issue through GitHub, and don't forget to join us in the [LiveKit Community Slack](https://livekit.io/join-slack)!
+We welcome contributions!
+Please open a PR or issue through GitHub.